-NIDRA v0.1 - super simple sleep scoring
+NIDRA v0.2.3 - super simple sleep scoring

 Installation

-Option 1: Standalone executable
+Option 1: Standalone installer

-Option 2: Install from PyPI
+Option 2: Install with pip

 It is highly recommended to create a clean virtual environment to install NIDRA.
 This prevents conflicts with other packages.
+Python 3.10 recommended.

 Windows: